bluesh55/factory-node/README.md

 If function or async function is given, defaultValue would be the value of the function returns and get the `seq` parameter.
 `seq` parameter is sequential number start from 0.
 This is good to use for uniqueness data.
 - **attributeName**: This is used if the name of attribute is different between spec and database.
-- **creator**: In some cases, maybe you want to transform value to something different.
+- **transform**: In some cases, maybe you want to transform value to something different.
-In the above example, the `password` attribute has the `creator` to encrypt input value.
+In the above example, the `password` attribute has the `transform` option to encrypt input value.
+It can be function or async function that gets old value as parameter.
+It have to return the transformed data.

 ### creator